petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 These limitations apply to the [Database service](../platform-services/database-service/database-service.md) in each Liferay Cloud environment:

-**Database Metrics**: The metrics displayed in the Liferay Cloud console reflect the data for the service container, not individual service metrics.

 **Database Size**: The maximum size for a database is normally 100 GB.
 [Submit a Support request](https://help.liferay.com/) to increase this limit.

 **Downtime**: Database maintenance may cause downtime every few months.
 This downtime usually lasts about two minutes.
 This may not come with a notification in advance.
 You can set a [preferred maintenance window](../platform-services/database-service/database-service.md#database-maintenance-window-variables) to mitigate the impact of downtime.